johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus/index.md

 [To see the full code, you can find it on the GitHub repository that now represents the blog.](https://github.com/johnnyreilly/blog.johnnyreilly.com/tree/main/from-blogger-to-docusaurus)

+If you're trying to do this yourself, you'll want to change some of the variable values in the script; such as the author details.

 ## Bringing it all together

 To run the script, we add the following script to the `package.json`: